 Hilariously, the cycle repeated itself.
 I wanted to borrow some money to get my first camera and no one supported me.
-Eventually, I overcame that hurdle but my work was crap and rejections were plenty.
+Eventually, I overcame that hurdle and bought my first camera but my work was crap and I faced plenty of rejections.
 It was really tiring to juggle between my new found love for photography and financial freedom — everything was messed up and I wanted to give up 1000 times.
-To make matters worse, I took up every single photography/videography job at cut-throat rates just to make a dime which in turn, killed my passion — I have to force myself to do the genres which I hated the most.
+To make matters worse, I took up every single photography/videography job at cut-throat rates just to make a dime which killed my passion.
+I did the genres I disliked the most.

 I took a long break… maybe about a year or so.
 I still had some of my performing and teaching jobs which allowed me to survive on a day to day basis.

-One life-changing incident that made me want to invest all my time and 100% commitment was after a trip to Santorini, Greece.
+One life-changing incident that made me want to invest all my time and commitment was after a trip to Santorini, Greece.
 My cousin supported my new “hobby” and brought me along to one of his family trip as a family photographer.
-I didn’t know how fulfilling it was to travel overseas and document a family’s vacation, only until then.
+I did not know how fulfilling it was to travel overseas, documenting a family’s vacation, only until then.
 Heck, I don’t even know that line of work existed.
-However… being fairly new, I was producing bad and I was still stuck in my darker days — I did not know how to appreciate life.
+However… being fairly new, I was producing bad work and I was still stuck in my darker days as I did not know how to appreciate life to my fullest.
 I decided to turn it all around and give my 100% — I practised a lot.

 With my cousin’s help, I had the opportunity to follow some of his closest friends abroad — I flew to Jakarta, Japan and London to practice my photography and videography skills.
 Even up till today, I am still using the old pictures to practice my edits… 100% commitment.